Careers360 Logo

 Answer:

-Base of triangle = diameter of triangle
+The base of the triangle = diameter of the triangle

 = 2 x r